microsoft/OneLabeler-doc/docs/index.md

 ### Linting a Workflow

 To assist the developer to create data labeling tools that functions, the created data labeling tool's workflow is validated against several linting rules.
-Linting is triggered each time the developer edits the workflow to provide realtime feedback.
+Linting is triggered each time the developer edits the workflow to provide real-time feedback.

 The violated linting rules are displayed in the console panel of the interface.
 The **errors** that **must be fixed** are colored in **red**.